Coinbase Review 2025: Still the Best Exchange for Beginners?

 Not Ideal For:

-- High-volume traders (fees will kill you)
+- High-volume traders (fees will eat profits)

 - Advanced traders needing complex tools